 Or maybe still it’s taking in the hues of the Blautopf for an entire afternoon.
 It’s simplistic, but the effects of small villages in German are grand.

 9. These towns have real fairy tales worth exploring

-Germany’s Fachwerkstrasse is a series of 98 towns that form a network to the past where princes loved princesses, where kings and queens ruled, where families sat by fires in large, timber houses, their entire lives encompassed in the streets of one small city.
+Germany’s Fachwerkstrasse is a series of 98 towns that form a network to the past where royalty ruled, where families sat by fires in large, timber houses, their entire lives encompassed in the streets of one small city.
 Each town is the page of a storybook completing a tale of what life would’ve been like for each of us had we the privilege or curse of living hundreds of years ago.

-These small towns in Germany are not riddled by loud tourists marring the moment, or queue upon queue in a day that ends up ruined by the sheer existence of others.
+These small towns in Germany are not riddled by tourists marring the moment, or queues that end up ruined by the existence of others.
 The best small towns in Germany are simply unassuming spots that still thankfully exist, asking nothing but to be kept as an ode to things they’ve seen.